tower-rs/tower/guides/inventing-service.md

 # Inventing the `Service` trait

 At the core of Tower is the `Service` trait.
 It models an asynchronous function that takes a request and produces a response.
-However rather than diving into exactly what that means right away lets instead see how you could have invented the `Service` trait yourself, from scratch.
+However, some aspects of its design may not be immediately obvious.
+Rather than starting with the `Service trait as it exists in Tower today, let's look at the motivation behind `Service` by imagining how you might invent it if you started from scratch.

-Imagine you were building a little HTTP framework in Rust.
-Something that allows users to easily receive requests and reply with some response.
+Imagine you are building a little HTTP framework in Rust.
+The framework would allow users to implement an HTTP server by supplying code that receives requests and replies with some response.

 You might have an API like this: